HabitatFramework/UserGuide/preface/preface.rst

 Acknowledgements
 ================

-Many thanks are due to all the LRCs in the south-east of England and their staff who have, and continue to, fund and contribute to the HLU Tool.
-It takes a small army of developers, testers and users to build a truly useful tool (especially users who care enough to test new releases, report bugs and discuss feature requests).
+Many thanks are due to all the LERCs in the south-east of England and their staff who have, and continue to, fund and contribute to the HLU Tool.
+It takes a small army of developers, testers and users to build a truly useful tool.

 .. raw:: latex